 The Town Council's financial year begins on 1st April and ends on 31st March.

-Before the start of each financial year, the elected councillors plan ahead and then (usually in January) agree a budget and set a "precept" (the amount of money we need from Council Tax).
-The District Council then calculates the Council Tax charge for each property "band" and collects it for us.
-This year (20/21), our precept is £341,412.00 and the annual charge to Council Tax on a Band D property is £215.86.
+Before the start of each financial year, the elected councillors plan ahead and then (usually in January) agree a budget and set a "precept" (the amount of money we request as Council Tax).
+Dorset Council then calculates the Council Tax charge for each property "band" and collects it for us.
+This year (21/22), our precept is £342,112.00 and the annual charge to Council Tax on a Band D property is £213.17.

-Through the year, the Council approves every payment we make and compares actual expenditure against the budget as planned.
+Through the year, the Council approves every payment made and compares actual expenditure against the planned budget.
 Full lists of approved payments can be found within the payments section of this website.
-The finances are reviewed monthly by the Town Council and quarterly by the Finance and Personnel Committee.
+The finances are reviewed quarterly by the Finance and Personnel Committee.

 Sometimes, we enter into "major contracts".
 Before making any decision to buy goods or services, we follow a suitable procurement procedure in accordance with our Financial Regulations.
-The more money involved, the more intricate the process.
 Larger decisions are always made by elected councillors at an appropriate public meeting.
-Details of the successful bid are included in the relevant minutes but details of under-bids are not (because this might discourage bidding for contracts with us and that would not be in the public interest).
+Details of the successful bid are included in the relevant minutes but details of under-bids are not (this might discourage bidding for contracts with us, which would not be in the public interest).

 After the end of each financial year, the Council approve our Annual Accounts